-Push notifications require an active Internet (data) connection.
-Your device must have a connection to a broadband (3G, 4G, or LTE) network, or a WiFi network.
-Many corporate or school WiFi networks impose restrictions or proxy servers that can interfere with your device's connection to the Internet.
+Push notifications require an active, unrestricted Internet (data) connection.
+Many public or work WiFi networks impose restrictions or proxy servers that can interfere with your device's connection to the Internet.

 Depending what notifications you want, you can change settings for certain apps or for your whole Android device.
 Notifications show when you swipe down from the top of your screen.
 Some notifications can also show on your lock screen and home screen.

 Android includes a lot of control over how and when notifications are displayed.
 In a recent update to Android (version 9.0 and up), it's possible to accidently snooze or block SubAssistant notifications all together if you often swipe away SubAssistant notifications.
 Learn how to Control notifications on Android from this help article from Google.

 Important: Do Not Disturb can block notifications.
 Learn how to use Do Not Disturb.

 If you would like to receive push notifications using the SubAssistant app, your device must meet the following requirements:

 - Go to the Settings section of your phone.